O U R T E A M

 Marla Holloway, began her journey with Dayton Recovery Project as a founding board member and now serves as its CEO.
 She is a devoted woman of God and minister of the Gospel for more than 15 years.
 For over 30 years, she has walked faithfully alongside her husband as a pastor’s wife, all while raising five sons and cherishing her role as grandmother to five beautiful granddaughters.
 Her life is rooted in faith, family, and service.

-Together with her husband, Marla has successfully owned and operated a cleaning business for the past six years.
+Together with her husband, Marla has successfully owned and operated a cleaning business for over six years.
 Her heart for people and passion for advocacy have also led her to volunteer with numerous community organizations, serving others with compassion and dedication.

 Dayton Recovery Project is a substance use and mental health organization dedicated to peer support, family restoration, and hope for the West Side of Dayton, Ohio.
-While the mission places a strong focus on uplifting Black men, it remains inclusive of all who seek healing and restoration.
+While the mission places a strong focus on uplifting the men of our community, it remains inclusive of all who seek healing and restoration.

 In every role—minister, wife, mother, business owner, and community leader—Marla lives out her calling to inspire change, foster recovery, and empower others to walk in the fullness of their God-given purpose.